 In order to generate timely and reliable financial and management information, the processes of the different functions of the Corporation must be supported by tools which are effective and tailored to meet the Corporation's realities.
 For these reasons, the implementation of integrated software (ERP or PGI) is underway.
-The Finances and Procurement functions are operational since June 2014 and project management is currently being implemented.
-Will follow, in 2015, the deployment of electronic document management software, which will help digitize physical records.
+The Finances and Procurement functions have been operational since July 2014.
+Since the fall of 2014, a geomatics information system is also functional.
 The introduction of new management software tools is imperative in order to ensure the Corporation's provision of services, but also in order to reduce the pressure on human capital.
+In the fall of 2015, JCCBI will complete the implementation of an integrated management information system for the main functions of project management.
+JCCBI will, subsequently, implement the Operations and Maintenance Department functions.

-With the help of specialized firms, JCCBI has implemented the most appropriate solutions to support its processes and ensure that all information technology components (technology infrastructures, systems, and data) are aligned in order to ensure the achievement of its strategic goals.
+With the help of specialized firms, JCCBI has implemented the most appropriate solutions to support its processes and ensure that all information technology components (technology infrastructures, systems and data) are aligned in order to ensure the achievement of its strategic goals.